bengler/snitch/README.md

          }
        }

-The default scope is 'pending', meaning reported items that are undecided still.
-Other possible scopes that can be
-specified:
+Optionally you can provide a :scope for the request:

-    'fresh': Any fresh content that has not been marked as seen by a moderator
+    'pending': (default) Any reported items that have no registered decision 'processed': Items that have been decided upon 'reported': All reported items, including items that have recieved a decision 'fresh': Any fresh content that has not been marked as seen by a moderator
-    'reported': All reported items, including items that have recieved a decision

 Notify snitch of the existence of an item: